Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

 application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.

-The sqlite3 module was written by Gerhard Häring.
-It provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.
+sqlite3 was written by Gerhard Häring and provides a SQL interface compliant with the DB-API 2.0 specification described by :pep:`249`.

 To use the module, you must first create a :class:`Connection` object that represents the database.
 Here the data will be stored in the